Partition functions on squashed seven-spheres and holography: Field theory story

 The dependence of the integrands on $(\Theta, \Phi, \Psi)$ is very simple, so we can integrate over them directly.
 Then we integrate out $\theta$ followed by $\mu$, both of which are convergent, and the resulting function only depends on $\chi \equiv \phi + \psi$.
 The final function is divergent, but the integration is ignorant of the divergence, which is similar to the example below: \be \int_{-1}^1 \frac{1}{x^2}dx = -\frac{1}{x}\Big|_{-1}^1 = -2. \ee By going through the procedures above, one can obtain that \be

 \ee In the last line above, we used the relation between the squashings $\epsilon = \lambda^2 - 1$.
-The result is very strong and applies to all CFTs.
+The result is universal since it's only related to conformal symmetry and thus applies to all CFTs.
 It must be reproduced in free field theories as well as the holographic theory, as we will see.